Animated prototype walking through the input exercise flow.

 If usability testing is not an option, I would recommend tracking the following metrics:

-• What percentage of users are inputing their off-app exercise?
+• What percentage of users are inputting their off-app exercise?
 Are those users more engaged with our app overall?

 • How has the new feature impacted the user activation rate?